SkartadosTheodoros/Simple-Calculator/README.md

 <br></br>

 ## Description
-In this project, i create a simple Calculator using HTML, CSS and Vanila JS
+In this project, i create a simple Calculator using HTML, CSS and Javacsript
 <br></br>

 ## Built With